-The emerald waters and towering karst islands of Halong Bay are the jewel in Vietnam's scenic crown.
+The emerald waters and towering karst islands of Halong Bay are the jewels in Vietnam's scenic crown.
 Joining the World Heritage list back in 1994, this natural wonder is quite rightly one of the country's most popular attractions.
-A two-day cruise around Halong Bay will feature on the vast majority of first-time visitors' itineraries but those who have a little more time to spare will find extending their cruise to three-days will reap the rewards.
+A two-day cruise around Halong Bay will feature on the vast majority of first-time visitors' itineraries but those who have a little more time to spare will find extending their cruise to three days will reap the rewards.
 Here we take a look at what those rewards might be.

 1. Get off the beaten track

 The region within the Gulf of Tonkin that encompasses the famous Halong Bay is actually made up of three individual bays - Halong, Lan Ha and Bai Tu Long.
 Each bay has something slightly different to offer.
 However, on a one-night cruise, ships stick to a fairly standard itinerary through the heart of Halong Bay.

 With a two-night cruise, you have time to sail into the waters of Bai Tu Long where the limestone islands are set further apart and the scenery feels more expansive.
 On your second day, you'll be able to admire Lan Ha Bay - the smaller of the three - where the 400 or so islets are packed more closely together.
 Sailing through a narrow passage flanked on either side by forest-clad islands is perhaps one of the most memorable experiences of the entire cruise.